2i2c-org/infrastructure/docs/topic/billing/tools.md

    prime example), and detailed cost attribution there needs to be done via other means.
-3. This does not apply retroactively, you must already have the tags set up for costs to be accured to them.
+3. This does not apply retroactively, you must already have the tags set up for costs to be accrued to them.

 Despite these limitations, cost tagging is extremely important to get a good understanding of what costs how much money.
 With a well tagged system, we